 This chunky, quick-cooked salsa has a lot more flavor than the store-bought stuff.
 Serve it with chips for dipping.
-Use it on Chevys Three-Cheese Chile Relleños, huevos rancheros and omelets.
-Or heat it up and toss it with pasta, just like a traditional Italian tomato sauce (for extra credit, crumble some queso fresco on top).–Peter Serantoni
+Also use it on Chevys Three-Cheese Chile Relleños, huevos rancheros, and omelets.
+You can even heat it up and toss it with pasta, just like a traditional Italian tomato sauce (for extra credit, crumble some queso fresco on top).–Peter Serantoni

-1. Heat the oil in a saucepan over medium heat.
-Add the garlic and onion and saute until soft.
-Add the rest of the ingredients, increase the heat to medium-high and bring to a boil.
-Once boiling, decrease the heat to low and simmer for 10 minutes.
-Remove from the heat and let cool.
+- 1. Heat the oil in a saucepan over medium heat.
+Add the garlic and onion and saute until softened.
+Add the rest of the ingredients, increase the heat to medium-high, and bring to a boil.
+Once the sauce is boiling, decrease the heat to low and simmer for 10 minutes.
+Remove from the heat and let cool to room temperature.

-2. Transfer to an airtight container and refrigerate for up to 3 days To use, heat slowly over low heat.
+- 2. Transfer to an airtight container and refrigerate for up to 3 days.
+Gently heat the ranchero sauce over low heat before using.